ceph/ceph/doc/architecture.rst

 Ceph eliminates the bottleneck: Ceph's OSD Daemons AND Ceph Clients are cluster aware.
 Like Ceph clients, each Ceph OSD Daemon knows about other Ceph OSD Daemons in the cluster.
-This enables Ceph OSD Daemons to interact directly with other Ceph OSD Daemons and Ceph monitors.
+This enables Ceph OSD Daemons to interact directly with other Ceph OSD Daemons and Ceph Monitors.
 Additionally, it enables Ceph Clients to interact directly with Ceph OSD Daemons.

 The ability of Ceph Clients, Ceph Monitors and Ceph OSD Daemons to interact with